Each year, stoners mark April 20th as a date of celebration.

 The Devil’s Lettuce: 100 years of cannabis campaigns

-In 2020, it’s difficult not to smirk at the wildly dramatic name for marijuana, ‘The Devil’s Lettuce’, but in the twin-set wearing age where wholesome families gathered around televisions to watch Leave It To Beaver, anti-cannabis propaganda was widely accepted.
+In 2021, it’s difficult not to smirk at the wildly dramatic name for marijuana, ‘The Devil’s Lettuce’, but in the twin-set wearing age where wholesome families gathered around bulky television sets to watch Leave It To Beaver, anti-cannabis propaganda was widely accepted.

 A conservative stance on marijuana use had actually been going on for decades.
 During the 1920s and 1930s, marijuana was already largely associated with minority groups.
 When massive unemployment during the Great Depression increased the public’s resentment towards Mexican and African-American communities, the government and conservative campaigners used anti-cannabis propaganda as a way to capitalise on this fear.